Healthy Granola Bars

 Why I love this recipe

-• Way cheaper than storebought.
+• Way cheaper than any grocery store.
 My biggest pet peeve is spending a fortune on snacks that take seconds to eat!
 These bars are made with affordable, shelf-stable ingredients, so each bar costs just pennies to make.

 • Customizable.
 I give you a base recipe plus countless ways to customize the bars, so you never have to make them the same way twice.
 I’ve included six epic flavors I adore!

 • Perfect any time of day.
-Like protein granola bars or cereal bars, these bars are made with wholesome ingredients, so you can have them for breakfast, as a snack, a post-workout treat, or even dessert.
+These bars are made with wholesome ingredients, so you can have them for breakfast, as a snack, a post-workout treat, or even dessert.

 • Super healthy.
-These bars are loaded with fiber, healthy fats, and protein.
-Plus, they’re naturally vegan and can easily be made gluten-free.
+These bars pack in 4 grams of fiber and 6 grams of protein.
+Plus, they’re naturally vegan and also low in calories.

 healthy granola bars.